UNSW-CEEM/NEMOSIS/README.md

 ###### Caching options

-By default the options fformat='feather', keep_csv=True and data_merge=True are used.
+By default the options fformat='feather' and keep_csv=True are used.

 If the option fformat='csv' is used then no feather files will be created, and all caching will be done using CSVs.